fish-quant/fq-segmentation/docs/tools.md

 # Tools
 Here, we describe the different software packages that are used.
+We provide for all analysis workflows dedicated **ImJoy plugins**, to faciliate their use.

+We also provide Python source code illustrating the basic usage in the folder `workflows`.

-For installation instruction, please consult the dedicated section.
+For installation instruction, please consult the dedicated [**section**](installation.md).

 A more detailed description of each workflow is provided in the dedicated sections.